Clearview

 Health performance in Clearview is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Clearview faces notable health challenges, as assessed by AreaSearch's analysis of mortality rates and chronic condition prevalence.
+Clearview faces significant health challenges, as assessed by AreaSearch's analysis of mortality rates and chronic condition prevalence.

 Common health conditions are somewhat prevalent across both younger and older age cohorts.
-Private health cover is more prevalent than average at approximately 53% (~2,485 people).
-Mental health issues and arthritis were the most common medical conditions, affecting 7.4% and 7.2% of residents respectively.
-73.8% of residents declared themselves completely clear of medical ailments, compared to 67.9% across Greater Adelaide.
-Health outcomes among working-age population are broadly typical.
-The area has 11.2% of residents aged 65 and over (530 people), which is lower than the 19.3% in Greater Adelaide.
-National rankings for health outcomes are broadly in line with the general population.
+The rate of private health cover is approximately 53% of the total population (~2,232 people), leading that of the average SA2 area.
+The most common medical conditions in the area were found to be mental health issues and arthritis, impacting 7.4 and 7.2% of residents respectively.
+However, 73.8% of residents declared themselves completely clear of medical ailments, compared to 67.9% across Greater Adelaide.
+Health outcomes among the working-age population are broadly typical.
+The area has 11.8% of residents aged 65 and over (501 people), which is lower than the 19.2% in Greater Adelaide.
+National rankings for health indicators are broadly in line with the general population.

 Frequently Asked Questions - Health